josh4858/task-management-system/README.md

     Mailtrap is used for handling email communication within the application.
 Emails are sent asynchronously using queues to improve performance and reliability.

+Feature Tests using PHPUnit

+    Feature tests to test the robustness of the application to ensure code quality and stability.

 Usage: ===================================================================================================================================================================================================================

 Prerequisites